morgan-j-black/Obsidian-with-Zotero-Academia/Notes/Obsidian-tutorial.md

+## Objectives
+- By end of this workshop:
+	- Have a general sense of whether you want to try this workflow OR Why I think this is a solid solution to a common problem.
+	- Understand why markdown is used, why this is considered "future-proof", and that you stuff doesn't ever need to be in a cloud (but can be)
+	- Be able to add a community plug-in (Citations) and navigate enabling and setting it up
+	- Have successfully imported and formatted a literature reference note from your Zotero library (fingers-crossed)
+	- Be able to navigate Obsidian and find the help/instructions you need
+	- Be introduced to some of the possibilities (time dependant)
+		- personal wikipedia
+		- task and project management
+		- reminders (love this)
+		- drafting content that works pretty seamlessly with RMarkdown
+		- manage your whole life
+		- track habits
+		- digital drawing, mind-mapping

+Please let me know whether this was achieved for you and how it can be improved.

 > [!success]
 >  Yay, you installed Obsidian.
 For a nice guide, look at the [documentation](https://help.obsidian.md/Obsidian/Index)

-In this Vault (fancy name for folder) I will cover how to use [[Obsidian]], [[Zotero]] and [[git]] in academia.
-The point of doing this inside [[Obsidian]] is to **show** you how it works, meaning I have included some essential plugins and custom templates that I use regularly.
+In this Vault (fancy name for folder) I will cover how to use [[Obsidian-tutorial]], [[Zotero]] and [[git]] in academia.
+The point of doing this inside [[Obsidian-tutorial]] is to **show** you how it works, meaning I have included some essential plugins and custom templates that I use regularly.

-Continue reading this note to learn more about [[Obsidian]].
+Continue reading this note to learn more about [[Obsidian-tutorial]].
 Then I would suggest reading [[Using citations with Obsidian and Zotero]] which gives an overview, before actually installing [[Zotero]].

 ---
 # Philosophy

-[[Obsidian]] is a note taking app, where essentially you are just editing text files with a few extra bells and whistles.
+[[Obsidian-tutorial]] is a note taking app, where essentially you are just editing text files with a few extra bells and whistles.

 This is a different approach to some apps like [[Notion]], where everything is online and you don't actually have your own data locally.
 Therefore, if you plan to take notes for a long time you don't really want to rely on a company to store your data.

 > [!important]
-> If the company behind [[Obsidian]] ever went down then you would still just have all your notes on your computer.
+> If the company behind [[Obsidian-tutorial]] ever went down then you would still just have all your notes on your computer.
 They are just text files so could be imported into a new app

 > [!tip]
 > There is another similar app called [[logseq]], which actually has a really nice [guide](https://docs.logseq.com/#/page/start%20here) to why this type of note taking may be better for you